policyholder change for car insurance

 2. Length of time the new policyholder has held a driving licence.

-3. Transferred or newly assessed no-claims class.
+3. Transferred or newly assigned no-claims bonus class.

 5. Annual mileage.